Trending

 Although he excelled at baseball, racing was Daniels’ true focus.
 He received a go-kart at age 7 and his first bandolero car at 9.
 As a driver, Daniels competed at South Side Speedway near Richmond, Virginia, and progressed to legends cars at Langley by 2001.
 He competed in late models at South Boston Speedway from 2004 until 2007, the year after he graduated high school from Hampton Roads Academy in Newport News, Virginia.

 Daniels decided not to pursue professional driving, instead electing to pave a different path toward a career in racing.
 He set his sights on college and in the summer of 2006 moved south to enroll at the University of North Carolina at Charlotte.
-He pursued an engineering degree while working as a mechanic for a team competing in the ARCA Racing Series and NASCAR Xfinity Series.
+He pursued an engineering degree while working as a mechanic for a team competing in the ARCA Series and NASCAR Xfinity Series.

 After graduating in 2010 with a degree in mechanical engineering with a concentration in motor sports and a minor in mathematics, Daniels landed a job at RAB Racing in 2011 as the race engineer for veteran driver Kenny Wallace.
-He then moved to Stewart-Haas Racing, where he served as the race engineer for the No. 14 Chevrolet of champion driver Tony Stewart in 2013 and 2014.
+He then moved to Stewart-Haas Racing, where he served as the race engineer for the No. 14 Chevrolet of driver Tony Stewart in 2013 and 2014.
 In December 2014, Daniels moved to Hendrick Motorsports to serve as the race engineer of the No. 48 Chevrolet driven by Johnson and led by legendary crew chief Chad Knaus.
-From 2015 to 2018, he helped power the team to 13 wins, 31 top-five finishes, 60 top-10s, two pole positions and 1,552 laps led.
+From 2015 to 2018, he helped power the team to 13 wins, 31 top-five finishes, 60 top 10s, two poles and 1,552 laps led.
 In the process, Johnson won his record-tying seventh Cup Series title in 2016.

 Daniels’ hobbies include snowboarding, cycling, running and mountain biking.
 He is a fan of the NFL’s Carolina Panthers and resides in Huntersville, North Carolina, with his wife Shannon, daughter Ivey and son Ethan.